Frequently Asked Questions

 Does ECZ-ID require changes to my existing systems?

 ECZ-ID is additive, not replacement.
-It integrates into existing systems through SDK hooks and API calls.
+It integrates into existing systems through public manifests, API calls, and Resolver checks.
 No rip-and-replace required.

 What standards does ECZ-ID align with?